By Ashley Kosciolek, Copy Editor (4.0)

 In general, the European crowd seems to take life at a much more relaxed pace.
 In that vein, dinners are eaten bit more leisurely, and portions are smaller than Americans might be used to, but that just means you'll leave feeling pleasantly full, rather than disgustingly stuffed.
 Plus, you can always ask for seconds, and the waitstaff will oblige.
 Another nice touch is that ship staff do their best to seat you with other English-speakers, so you won't have to fumble through meals relying on nods and gestures.

-Sure, MSC Cruises, a relative newcomer to the North American market, offers excellent rates and deep discounts, but anyone expecting a Carnival-type atmosphere will be disappointed.
+MSC offers excellent rates and deep discounts, but anyone expecting a Carnival-type atmosphere will be disappointed.
 It seemed the most notable takeaway from our time on Poesia was that people either love it, or they hate it, and we met a lot who fell into each camp.
 Some weren't happy with the service.
 Others disliked that the announcements took five times as long, due to the language issue.
 And still others complained about all menu items that weren't hot dogs and fries.

-If you're looking for an affordable sailing with an international flare without having to travel abroad, this might just be the ship for you.
+If you're looking for an affordable sailing with an international flare without having to travel too far, this might just be the ship for you.
 However, it's important to understand what you can expect.
 Overall, cruises on Poesia aren't bad; they're just different.

 During the summer months, Poesia sails Northern Europe itineraries.
-As with the ship's winter Caribbean sailings, the passenger makeup changes from voyage to voyage.
+As with the ship's winter South America sailings, the passenger makeup changes from voyage to voyage.

 The line does note that tank tops, bathing suits, bathrobes and bare feet are never allowed in any indoor restaurants or buffet areas, and no shorts are allowed in the dining room at dinnertime.